Yuki2718/adblock/README.md

 ### AdGuard Tracking Protection Plus

 **Update** (2021-03-16): Many things have changed since I published this list.
 Now I'm a maintainer of the official AdGuard lists so tend to add trackers directly to AdGuard Tracking Protection filter.
 Therefore, Tracking Protection Plus became more of an experiment field for rules I'm not much sure about false positive.
-When I published this list, there were many unique entries not found in any other lists, but EasyPrivacy has caught up and to avoid redundancy for those who use both AdGuard Tracking Protection and EasyPrivacy I consolidated to EasyPrivacy's writing as far as the likelihood of false positive by doing so is not high.
+When I published this list, there were many unique entries not found in any other lists, but EasyPrivacy has caught up and to avoid redundancy for those who use all the AdGuard Tracking Protection, EasyPrivacy, and this list I consolidated to EasyPrivacy's writing as far as the likelihood of false positive by doing so is not high.
 As a result, now this list has many duplicates with EasyPrivacy.

 [AdGuard Tracking Protection filter](https://kb.adguard.com/en/general/adguard-ad-filters#privacy) is probably the least false-positive prone anti-tracking list; however, it comes with its own cost of less coverage on average which this filter aims to complement.
 Some of bug reports are commented out but you can add them to User Rules without the initial `!`.
 Some rules are taken from [EasyPrivacy](https://easylist.to/) after I confirmed they 1) are actually in use, 2) are not covered by AdGuard Tracking Protection filter, and 3) apparently haven't caused false positives on my regular browsing.